Christmas in Romania: Christmas food

 During Christmas, Romanians bake or buy various special dishes, including desserts and sweets.
-Romanians most usually bake Cozonac (spongecake), a kind of Panetone made of flour, yolks, yeast and many other ingredients, flavors, condiments and additions.
+Romanians most usually bake cozonac, a kind of Panettone made of flour, yolks, yeast, and many other ingredients, flavors, condiments and additions.
 There are several types of spongecakes, with hundreds of recipes.
 You can either knead it for hours to be ready in 6 hours, or you can let it rise for 1 hour to avoid kneading it.
-You can fill the sponge cake with walnuts, cocoa, raisins, Turkish delight and in Transylvania: poppy seed paste (cozonac cu mac).
-Plates heaped with small pastries and cakes (corni și baclava) are prepared to serve to carollers when they call.
+You can fill the sponge cake with walnuts, cocoa, raisins, Turkish delight, and in Transylvania with poppy seed paste (cozonac cu mac).
+Plates heaped with small pastries and cakes (such as cornuri and baclava) are prepared to serve to carollers when they call.

-A molded vegetable and chicken salad held together with mayonnaise and decorated with olives and boiled eggs are often prepared.
-It is called Salată de boeuf from the French, although it usually does not contain beef.
+A molded vegetable and chicken salad held together with mayonnaise and decorated with olives and boiled eggs is often prepared.
+It is called salată de boeuf (a name derived from French), although it usually does not contain beef.

 Other Christmas dishes include piftie, sarmale, and pork dishes.